section-engineering-education/engineering-education/content/articles/how-to-containerize-a-python-application/index.md

   - url: /engineering-education/how-to-handle-navigation-in-flutter/hero.jpg
     alt: Handling Navigation in Flutter
 ---
-One of the core concepts in all mobile applications is navigation.
-It allows a user to move between different pages or activities.
-Navigation increases an app's functionality.
-It enables developers to include numerous features on different screens.
-<!--more-->

-### What is Docker
 [Docker](https://www.docker.com/) is among the most popular containerization technologies.
 When it comes to containers, it has swiftly become an arbitrary standard.
 Docker is a technology that allows you to package an application together with all of its dependencies into a single, compact, and isolated container.
 This process is known as containerization.
+<!--more-->
  ### Why containerizing an app is important
 Containerizing an app allows it to execute in the same way regardless of the workspace or computer that it is deployed on.

 A small difference in the version of an external library can change the functionality of your application, thus, causing it to behave differently.

 The beauty of Docker is that if you containerize your application and transfer the image to your colleague's computer, you can be sure that the application will have the same performance on both devices.
 This is because the container includes all the application's dependencies.

-### Images and Containers
+### Images and containers
 Docker files, which are read-only templates, are used to create containers.
 Therefore, images and containers are inextricably linked, and both are required to run the Docker software platform.
 For more information on Docker images, visit this [page](stackify.com/docker-image-vs-container-everything-you-need-to-know/amp/).

 ### Goal